-The proposed development will provide five (5) new municipally maintained roads in an efficient layout, to provide access throughout the proposed development.
+The proposed development will provide six (6) new municipally maintained roads on the east parcel and one (1) new municipally maintained road on the west parcel in an efficient layout, to provide access throughout the proposed development.
 The proposed new municipal roadways will connect to the existing road network by way of County Road 3 and Railway Street.
 Entrance permits will be required for the proposed new entrances on the east parcel.